ninagw3/Walrus_from_space/README.md

 All images used for this study are owned by [Planet](https://www.planet.com/) and therefore can not be made public.

 Data should place in a folder called `data`, in the same folder as `notebooks`.
+To run the notebooks yourself, you might to overwrite the paths for the data dir at the beginning of the notebook with your own.

 The data folder structure is explained at the end of the README.md.